-Ex-Michigan coach Sherrone Moore to be sentenced after no contest plea
+Ex-Michigan coach Sherrone Moore sentenced 18 months probation after no contest plea

-Former University of Michigan football head coach Sherrone Moore will learn his sentence Tuesday after an arrest following his firing late last year.
+Former University of Michigan football head coach Sherrone Moore was sentenced to 18 months probation Tuesday after an arrest following his firing late last year.

 Moore pleaded no contest to malicious use of a telecommunications device and trespassing after authorities say he broke into his ex-girlfriend's home after his firing.
 Both charges are misdemeanors.